Art by Bob Dornborg

 "It's like it's alive," he says.
 I smile at his excitement and try to see this land through his eyes.

 The White Mountains across the valley, while less dramatic, are equally tall and imposing, like the back of a great monster.
-I wonder, as I always do on this drive, at the power of natural forces, how there is a tug and pull to things that are beyond us, stresses that fracture and break and science has no way of preparing for the rupture.
+I wonder, as I always do on this drive, at the power of natural forces, how there is a tug and pull to things beyond us, stresses fracturing and breaking, and science has no way of preparing for the rupture.
 While these mountains seem unmoving, an earthquake a few years back threw them, the whole mass of their bodies, nearer to the sun by three inches.

 Nathan waits for his mother to exit the car, and when he gets out, he stands and considers the blocked driveway.
 I want him to go and play with the boys.
 I want to see him screaming and jumping and pummeling Jack with the freezing snow.
 I can see what he's about to do, because Nathan is as predictable as the sun, and I nearly grab him and force him to be a kid.